KineticCommunity/request-ce-bundle-scaffold/bundle/CategoryHelper.md

 A category may specify its parent category by adding a _Parent_ Attribute with the name of the parent category.

-Categories are returned sorted, first by their _Sort Order_ attribute, then by their _Display Name_ attribute, and finally by their _name_ field.
+Categories are returned sorted, first by their _Sort Order_ attribute, then by their _name_ field, and finally by their _slug_ field.

 ### Examples